branlindsey/ai_fairness/README.md

 <img src='https://github.com/branlindsey/ai_fairness/blob/master/images/Screen%20Shot%202020-06-09%20at%209.16.12%20PM.png'>
 </details>

--Fairness Metrics
+* Fairness Metrics *
 - Mean Difference - The mean difference is the difference in the rate of receiving the benefit by privileged or unprivileged group.
 - Disparate Impact - The disparate impact is the ratio who receives the benefit in the privileged and unprivileged groups.
 We would like these to be as close to zero as possible.
 I used 1 - Disparate Impact because it allowed both metrics to converge to 0 as bias was mitigated.

+- Balanced Accuracy -  The balanced accuracy adjusts accuracy for unbalanced classifiers by taking the average of the rate of true positives and true negatives.

-- Fairness Algorithms Used
+* Fairness Algorithms Used *
 -- Preprocessing
 -- Reweighing
 - Inprocessing